 Consider potential localization issues.
 In some languages, there may not even be a direct translation for certain industry-specific terms.
 That includes, for example, adapting language to account for local laws and cultural differences and ensuring that idioms and other figures of speech are not translated in a way that loses their meaning in the target language

 When you modify something, then, it’s crucial that no ambiguities arise in the newly formed target text.

 A suitable translation process for this essential information should incorporate the following three stages:

 1. Legal Assessment

 For example, is legal advice or verification regarding compliance rules required in the target language?
-If so, legal and compliance experts within the translation team can be brought into the process.
+If so, bring legal and compliance experts into the process.